 Definition | Electrical devices convert the voltage from DC to AC. | Electrical devices convert the voltage from AC to DC. |

-Functions | Convert DC electricity from solar panels, batteries or fuel cells to AC.
 Convert DC power from solar panels to AC for the electric grid with micro-inverters.
 Supply AC power if main power is not available in UPS or uninterrupted power service.
-Used for induction heating. | Convert AC to DC.
-Detect amplitude modulated radio signals.
-Supply polarized voltage for welding. |
+Used for induction heating. |

-Drawbacks | Not perfect for inductive AC and motor loads.
 Sensitive electronic devices can be destroyed by poor waveforms by low batteries.
-Need a good source of power for re-charging. | Poor current overload capacity.
-Good quality Automatic regulators are more expensive than Mechanical ones. |
+Need a good source of power for re-charging. |

 The Difference Between Inverter vs Generator